 The Policy recognizes that it is a difficult task for MSMEs, especially for the smaller ones, to maintain and adopt the standards required for a high quality, dynamic and sustainable tourism industry.
-The Mission will create awareness on business and tourism accreditations and encourage SMEs to align their offer with the expectations of consumers.
-The Mission will further facilitate and provide support to SMEs lacking in the skills and experience required to meet standards and gain the appropriate accreditation.
+The Mission will create awareness on business and tourism accreditations and encourage MSMEs to align their offer with the expectations of consumers.
+The Mission will further facilitate and provide support to MSMEs lacking in the skills and experience required to meet standards and gain the appropriate accreditation.

-7.11.
+7.12.
 Market Development Assistance for MSMEs

 The Mission will work with the States and Destinations to create awareness and market opportunities for various products and services by tourism MSMEs whether accommodation, food business, crafts and souvenirs, guides and other activities.
-The Ministry will encourage the groups of units to jointly plan market development assistance program.
+The Ministry will encourage the groups of units to jointly plan market development activities and devise suitable schemes for providing market development assistance to MSMEs.

-7.12.
+7.13.
 Promoting training and skill development

-- 7.12.1.
 The Mission will support training and skill development of tourism MSMEs and increase the entrepreneurial/ management capacity of MSMEs through appropriate small business support and training programmes.
 The capacity of the managers and employees of MSMEs will be enhanced to learn new technologies, understand customers' need, improve product quality and capture the potential of new (niche) markets.
-This will help MSMEs to operate effectively in the market. - 7.12.2.
+This will help tourism MSMEs to operate effectively in the market.

+7.14.
+Mentoring startups and other enterprises

 Ministry will also encourage successful entrepreneurs to mentor the Start-ups and other existing MSMEs, who struggle with relatively easy addressable challenges.
 The MSMEs in tourism sector have to adopt innovations to participate effectively in the emerging opportunities.
-The Mission will facilitate sharing of innovative practices in terms of organisation, entrepreneurship or process development to strengthen MSMEs and equip them to participate effectively in global value chains.
-The Mission will disseminate information to the SME community and provide support services to SMEs in this area.
+The Mission will facilitate sharing of innovative practices in terms of organization, entrepreneurship or process development to strengthen MSMEs and equip them to participate effectively in global value chains.
+The Mission will disseminate information to the SME community and provide support services to MSMEs in this area.

-7.13.
+7.15.
 Facilitating co-operation and networks in the tourism industry

-- 7.13.1.
+7.15.1.
+Encourage alliances, networks and clusters

 The Mission will play a major role in encouraging collaborative activities and supporting the development of networks of MSMEs and in promoting their connections with large enterprises.
+There is great potential for the development of alliances, networks and clusters of MSMEs in travel, hospitality and tourism.
+Cooperation will be important for achieving economies of scale and added value in the industry.

+7.15.2.
+Schemes to encourage joint action by Tourism MSMEs

-There is great potential for the development of alliances, networks and clusters in travel and tourism.
-Because of the cross-sectoral complexity of the tourism industry, such alliances involve a wide variety of industry activities (e.g. transport, accommodation, food, entertainment, etc.) as well as many small businesses.
-Co-operation will be important for achieving economies of scale and added value in the industry.
-Travel and tourism MSMEs around a specific geographic location and could be supported through existing or new destination management organisations. - 7.13.2.
-The Mission will develop schemes that promote joint action and offer incentivize based on number of participating units to promote public-private and inter-firm partnerships, research and development opportunities, start up or accelerator hubs and entrepreneurial ventures.
-Indian MSMEs should also be encouraged to forging joint ventures with foreign players, which will not only allow them to tap technologies but also create more quality jobs in India.
+The Mission will develop schemes that promote joint action and offer incentives based on number of participating units to promote public-private and inter-firm partnerships, research and development opportunities, start up or accelerator hubs and entrepreneurial ventures.

+7.15.3.
+Promote "Connect, Collaborate and Conduct"

 The Government will promote an ecosystem of 'Connect, Collaborate and Conduct' wherein the platforms enable a Connect or a first level introduction, the ecosystem facilitates collaboration through a formal engagement and the environment leads to the conducting of business.

-7.14.
+7.16.
 Building a Strong Eco-System for Startups and Innovation

 The Policy recognizes that innovation and entrepreneurship are crucial for sustainable growth of tourism and hospitality sector and social development.
 Under the overall Startup India initiative, the Mission will facilitate and nurture start-ups in travel, hospitality and tourism sector.
-The Ministry will take the following measures:
+The Mission will take the following measures: